INT Chain (INT) Trading Down 5.4% Over Last 7 Days

-INT Chain (CURRENCY:INT) traded up 4.1% against the U.S. dollar during the one day period ending at 22:00 PM ET on September 5th.
-INT Chain has a total market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
-One INT Chain coin can now be purchased for approximately $0.0240 or 0.00000211 BTC on cryptocurrency exchanges.
-During the last week, INT Chain has traded down 5.4% against the U.S. dollar.
+INT Chain (CURRENCY:INT) traded up 4.1% against the dollar during the 1 day period ending at 19:00 PM ET on September 6th.
+One INT Chain coin can currently be purchased for approximately $0.0240 or 0.00000211 BTC on popular cryptocurrency exchanges.
+INT Chain has a market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
+Over the last week, INT Chain has traded down 5.4% against the dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.